Video Individual Counting and Tracking from Moving Drones: A Benchmark and Methods: Experiments

 \subsubsection{Effect of Position and Density on the Association}

 We first conduct ablation studies on the pedestrian descriptor association process.
 Specifically, we examine the impact of incorporating auxiliary information, including pedestrian density values and spatial locations, as well as the effect of performing matching with or without contextual aggregation using an AGNN.
-As shown in Table \ref{tab:ablation_association}, we provide a detailed experimental analyzes of these three factors during the matching process.
+As shown in Table \ref{tab:ablation_association}, we provide a detailed experimental analysis of these three factors during the matching process.
 It is evident that incorporating pedestrian locations and employing AGNN during the matching process both consistently improve performance, whereas introducing density values has a negative effect on performance.
 This can be intuitively explained.
 Each pedestrian has a unique spatial location, and the position of the same pedestrian typically changes slightly between adjacent frames, making location information highly discriminative for identity association.
-Furthermore, AGNN aggregates contextual information into each pedestrian descriptor, which further enhancing the discriminability between descriptors belonging to different pedestrians.
-For pedestrian density values, ground-truth density values are used during training, whereas density values predicted by a pretrained global counter are used during test.
-This discrepancy between introduces additional noise, which consequently degrades performance.
+Furthermore, AGNN aggregates contextual information into each pedestrian descriptor, which further enhances the discriminability between descriptors belonging to different pedestrians.
+Density values cannot sufficiently capture pedestrian locations and appearance features, and the density values predicted by the pretrained model during test may introduce additional noise.
+Therefore, we ultimately use only positional information to enhance the visual descriptors.